 Other options

 NGO Aral Tenizi is still organizing homestays.
-Gulmira’s place has a comfortable room and friendly host, 3 meals a day, hot showers and heating for 3500 tenge per person.
+Gulmira’s place has a comfortable room and friendly host, 3 meals a day, hot showers and heating.

-Hotel Aral (Makataev 4) has rooms for 4000 tenge for 1 or 2 persons.
-It looks terrible, the AC “works” and checkout is at 8am.
+Hotel Aral (Makataev 4) looks as terrible as it is.
+Checkout is at 8am.
 You can take a shower and sauna next door in the fitness club.
 A ‘suite’ with hot water costs 7000 tenge.

 Altair Hotel near the station (OSM) has beds made from planks of wood with a mattress.
-A double room costs 6000 tenge.
 Latest review indicates everything is broken and there is no breakfast.

 Museum